Old BMW motorcycles that I have owned

 This is volume 1, number 2, in October 1972 of the Vintage BMW Motorcycle Owners Club.

 1. The oldest was actually a 1921 Victoria that used the M2B15 BMW engine.
 This was before BMW made their own bikes.
 It was a 500 cc boxer flat head with an external flywheel.
 The bike wasn’t complete but it had enough of the parts to be interesting.
 The engine wasn’t crosswise like BMW always mounted them, but fore and aft.
-A chain drove the transmission and a belt drove the rear wheel.
+A chain drove the transmission and a belt drive to the rear wheel.
 The rear brake was a piece of wood that pinched the belt pulley on the rear wheel.
 I discovered this bike in a small motorcycle shop in Denmark.
 We were only in Denmark because Germany had some holiday and everything was closed.
 I sold this bike in the late 70’s and it has appeared on a poster.

 Riding one of my R52’s in Fort Bidwell, Ca. in about 1978

 3. R35.
-A single cylinder 350 cc “trials” bike.
-Of course it had the usual hand shift.
+A single cylinder 350 ccs “trials” bike.
+Of course, it had the usual hand shift.
 It ran quite well, but it vibrated very badly and was very uncomfortable to ride.
 This one puts vibration in a whole new light.

 4. R2.
 This was a series 1 and was quite complete and in decent running condition and we used it often in various events.
 It had two solo seats and was fun to show passengers the mid 30s BMW experience.